 Trebah Gardens lead to secluded cove

 Trebah Garden is set in a sub tropical river valley running down to the Helford River culminating in the little sandy beach of Polgwidden Cove with views out to the open sea.
 We picnicked here, sitting on the sea wall and idly watched the sailing boats flirt with the breeze in the estuary and children skim stones from the little jetty on the beach below us.

 Trebah a small history

-The magnificent twenty six acres of Trebah Garden that you will see today, has a long history of development spanning over 200 years.
-The first works were instigated by Charles Fox a wealthy Quaker whose family also developed Glendurgan Garden, the neighbouring national Trust garden.
+The magnificent twenty six acres of Trebah Garden, has a long history of development spanning over 200 years.
+The first works were instigated by Charles Fox, a wealthy Quaker whose family also developed Glendurgan Garden, the neighbouring national Trust garden.